eitanlees/eitanlees.github.io/_posts/2020-01-21-altair-stack.md

 > I'm using it every day.” -- Leland Wilkinson

 Whoa!
 Remember Wilkinson from earlier?!
 It is really amazing to listen in on (and contribute to) the developments of the Vega/Vega-Lite projects in real time.
-The comments and concerns voiced, have provided me with a much deeper understanding the process of visualization.
+The comments and concerns voiced have provided me with a much deeper understanding the process of visualization.

 Time next time,